hong-niu/bios-611-project/README.md

 - docker build . -t 611-proj

-Then Rstudio can be invoked with
+Then Rstudio can be invoked (while in the bios-611-project directory) with

 - docker run -v "$(pwd)":/home/rstudio/work -e PASSWORD=55 -p 8787:8787 -it 611-proj